Important Information for Veteran Students

 VA students must meet the criteria for satisfactory progress as put forth in the Midland College Catalog & Student Handbook.
 A student who remains on academic probation for two consecutive terms must be reported to the RPO as making unsatisfactory progress.

 Once reported for unsatisfactory progress, benefits are terminated and cannot be resumed until the student attends and regains good academic standing at Midland College.
-The VA Resource Center will report to the RPO the student’s renewed eligibility for VA education benefits.
+The Veterans Resource Center will report to the RPO the student’s renewed eligibility for VA education benefits.

 Fall and Spring semesters